pdimens/harpy/docs/Commands/reports.md

 figures.
 The reports were originally written in R/RMarkdown, then ported to Quarto.
 Once the limits of Quarto were reached, Harpy 4.0 introduced a complete overhaul of the reporting system using Jupyter Notebooks.
 With Jupyter comes several benefits:
-- Code and output are stored in the notebook
+- Code is stored in the notebook and can be rerun
+- Outputs are recorded in the notebook
 - GitHub, JupyterLab, and VScode (and derivatives) natively render notebooks nicely
 - Harpy can leverage [MyST](https://mystmd.org/) (via Jupyter Book) to render everything into a _cohesive_ [report webiste](https://pdimens.github.io/GIH-experiments/)